-Domain: Leadership and De cision N 1aking lm plementa tion Stat us Indicator Examples or Evidence of Practice Not Partially Fully Data Sources/Supporting Evidence yet В A runy School data reflect that all SWDs, ages 3-5, receive special education and related services in the regular early childhood (Pre-K) with peers without disabilities.
+Domain: Leadership and Decision Making lm plementa ation Stat tus Indicator Examples or Evidence of Practice Not Pa Partially Data Sources/Supporting Evidence yet yet В A Fully 6.
+School data reflect that all SWDs, ages 3-5, receive special education and related services in the regular early childhood (Pre-K) with peers without disabilities.
 Schools with Pre-K programs only (Note: As of July 01, 2020, the October FTE Survey 2 will include 5-year-old-students with disabilities in kindergarten under State Performance Plan (SPP) Indicator 5.
 Prior to this change, this SBPIE indicator included students who were the age of 5 in kindergarten receiving special education and related services in kindergarten).
 School administrators collaborate with the district to establish programs that include students with and without disabilities in the same early childhood and kindergarten classes.
 The school has targets to increase the number of SWDs, ages 3 - 5, who receive special education and related services in inclusive classes with peers without disabilities.
 General and special education teachers regularly collaborate to plan and implement weekly lessons based on academic state standards for early childhood.
 Curriculum adaptations, such as changing the physical or social environment, placing materials in optimal positions or heights, breaking down steps in a task, assistive devices, alternate materials, etc., are considered as easy-to-implement interventions All children receive supports and interventions necessary to ensure developmentally appropriate progress prior to referral for special education services and programs.
 Developmentally appropriate behavior supports are provided for students.
 The school regularly monitors (e.g., monthly) the number and progress of SWDs, ages 3-5, who receive special education and related services in inclusive settings with peers without disabilities.
-Not applicable to middle school.
-3-5, indicating the location(s) where related services are peacher lesson plans indicating appropriate curriculum adap Note: A - - e see the Appendices: Glossary of Terms for definition of th e above to erm: currio culum ada ptations.
-I Partnerships with private providers may be Comme ents:
+Y PK teachers attend K Team meetings and collaborate with general ed teachers to plan and implement weekly lessons based on grade level standards.
+Annual IEPs PLCs address the needs of students with IEPs and/or behavior needs.
+3-5, indicating the location(s) where related services are peacher lesson plans indicating appropriate curriculum ada lote: Aligns with District BPIE Indicator #4.
+Please see the Appendices: Glossary of Terms for definition of the above term: curriculum adaptations.
+Partnerships with private providers may be ecessary.
+Comm ients: